 When we have problems in our life, or life itself seems problematic, it can help to talk to a caring professional.
 I offer the opportunity to engage in a non-judgemental and confidential exploration of your world.
-I am a fully qualified and accredited BACP counsellor and a certified Emotionally Focused couples therapist.
+I am a fully qualified and accredited BACP counsellor and a certified Emotionally Focused couples therapist and supervisor.
 I work with individuals and couples, adults and older teenagers and offer both short term and long term support.

 I believe the relationship my client and I build is the most important element in the healing process.
 When this working relationship is collaborative, trusting and feels safe it encourages understanding of what can be changed in your life and how to accept and better manage what cannot be changed.

 Training, qualifications & experience

 I am a qualified and accredited counsellor in an integrative-relational approach.
 This approach draws on a range of theories which means I can tailor our collaborative work to best fit your individual concerns within a safe and compassionate environment.